 Effects of medicinal cannabis

 There are several substances present in the cannabis plant which affect the body, such as cannabinoids.
 The best known substance / cannabinoid is tetradydrocannabinol (THC).
 In case of a high dosage this substance will make you high, but it is also proven to have a positive effect on nausea, vomiting and pain.
 It also improves the appetite, which can also help people who have cancer or AIDs.
 The substance / cannabinoid cannabidiol (CBD) can also be present in a cannabis plant.
 You don't get high from CBD, but it can relieve anxiety attacks and slow down age-related conditions such as Alzheimer's disease and dementia.
 Each person has receptors in his brain and nervous system.
 A receptor is kind of a switch, which can be pressed if the right chemical substances are present in the body.
 Once pressed, the switch will cause a certain effect.
 For instance aspirin presses the switch that reduces pain.
 There are also receptors that become active when there is THC in the body.
 Other receptors are activated by terpens and flavonoids present in cannabis plants.

 Types of administration for cannabis

 There are four types of medicinal cannabis available in the Netherlands: Bedrocan, Bedrobinol, Bediol and Bedica.
 They each have their own composition and strength.
 Medicinal cannabis can be used in two different ways, namely via the mouth (orally) or into the lungs (inhalation).
 Oral administration is possible through food and beverages, inhalation by smoking and vaporising.
-With each type of administration the cannabis is heated in a certain way (cooking tea, smoking, baking cake).
-In this way, substances in the cannabis that are less active become active components.
+With each type of administration the cannabis is heated in a certain way (cooking tea, smoking, vaping, baking cake).
+In this way, substances or cannabinoids in the cannabis that are less active become active components.